royalmelon0505/MFG_prompt/Pre_prompt.md

 ### 1.Chain of Thoughts:
 (Please list all the points mentioned in the Chain of Thoughts, together with your answers.)
--What objects are in the scenario?
+- What objects are in the scenario?
--What the Mission Goal of ego car?
+- What the Mission Goal of ego car?
--What type of possible interactive behavior will occur in the scenario?
+- What type of possible interactive behavior will occur in the scenario?
--Whether the vehicles in the scenario will collide with each other?
+- Whether the vehicles in the scenario will collide with each other?
--What the major difference in Historical Trajectory and Future Trajectory in generated AV-Scene from the original input Metadata?
+- What the major difference in Historical Trajectory and Future Trajectory in generated AV-Scene from the original input Metadata?

 ### 2.Generated New AV-Scene
 - Metadata about new AV-Scene